bip-sh/bip-cli/README.md

 ### Creating your first domain

-To create a domain on bip, use the domain create command
+To create a domain on Bip, use the domain create command

 ```shell
 bip domain create <domain>